laempy/pyoints/paper/paper.md

 cloud data, voxels and raster images.
 It is intended to be used to support the development of advanced algorithms for geo-data processing.

-The fundamental idea of ``Pyoints`` is to Grenzen zwischen point cloud, voxel spaces and rasters verschwimmen lassen to simplify data analysis and data fusion of variously structured data.
+The fundamental idea of ``Pyoints`` is to overcome the conceptual distinction between point clouds, voxel spaces and rasters to simplify data analysis and data fusion of variously structured data.
 Based on the assumtion that any geo-object can be represented by a point, a data structure has been designed, which provides an unified API for points, voxels and rasters.
 Each data structure maintains its characteristic features, to allow for an intuitive use, but all data is also considered as a two or three dimensional point cloud, providing spatial indices which are required in many applications to speed up spatial neighbourhood queries.

-During development great emphasis was put on designing a powerfull but simple API while also providing solutions for most common problems. ``Pyoints`` implements fundamental functions and some advanced algorithms for point cloud, voxel and raster data processing, like coordinate transformation, vector
+During development great emphasis was put on designing a powerful but simple API while also providing solutions for most common problems. ``Pyoints`` implements fundamental functions and some advanced algorithms for point cloud, voxel and raster data processing, like coordinate transformation, vector